viet-aus-it/vait-discord-bot/README.md

 #### Using the onboarding script

-For most UNIX-like users (macOS & Linux), you should be fine with running the onboarding script.
-Please ensure that you have all of the required programs/executable are installed on your machine before running the script.
+On most UNIX-like systems (macOS, Linux and WSL), you should be able to run the onboarding script.
-If somehow the script does not work for you, please let us know via the Issue tab or ping us on Discord, and you might need to follow through the manual process.

 ```shell
 ./onboarding.sh
 ```

+Please ensure that you have all of the required programs/executable are installed on your machine before running the script.
+If somehow the script does not work for you, please let us know via the Issue tab or ping us on Discord, and you might need to follow through the manual process.

 #### Manually